Biography of James Angus Feinstein Seidler Chandler.

 My interest in science was solidified in high school by two teachers: Mr. Ecoff in biology and Mr. Nowakowski in physics and chemistry.
 Because of them, I knew exactly what I wanted to do with my life, I wanted to become a “Biophysicalchemist”.
 In retrospect, that was a little vague.

 As a freshman at the University of Wisconsin, Madison, I took “Evolution and Extinction” by Dana Geary.
 This course was so amazing that I dropped “physicalchemist” from my career aspirations and began to focus on biology.
 I spent the next two years taking the University of Wisconsin’s Biology Core Curriculum (Biocore to those who know it best!).
 My senior year I took a graduate level seminar entitled “Genetics and the Evolution of Form” by John Doebley.
 Looking around at the graduate students and post-docs taking this course, I had an epiphany.
-I could study evolution as a career!
+I could make a career out of studying biology!

 It was then that I decided to really pursue this field.
-I began working in Jenny Boughman’s stickleback lab.
-Jenny has since moved to Wisconsin’s Big Ten rival Michigan State, but I forgive her for that.
-Based on her advice, that of John Doebley, and others, I decided to pursue a PhD studying evolution and ecology.
+I did a senior project in the Plant Pathology Department in the lab of Andrew Bent and I began working in Jenny Boughman’s stickleback lab.
+Based on their advice, that of John Doebley, and others, I decided to pursue a PhD.

 After months of deliberation and soul searching (that is a lie, it was a very easy decision), I chose the Population Biology Graduate Group at the University of California, Davis.
 I really had no idea what I wanted to study when I arrived, but thankfully, my (patient, brilliant, compassionate, responsive, etc., etc., etc.) adviser, Artyom Kopp, was open to me exploring my own path.
 I jumped between behavioral ecology, speciation, development, Drosophila, C. elegans, and snails.
 Eventually I found a topic that I was really passionate about.
 The rest, as they say, is history.